Chapter 11

 "So Rand Phylotar, Daino's brother, has become an high-ranking officer at the Wegoyy prison.
 How did he get that commission?
 And that counts for the prison commander, Olon Dendicott as well."

 Immediately after his arrival he left again, leaving his few belongings in the custody of Artoo.
-He hired a speeder and set course to the federal prison, which was situated in the middle of the Wegoyy desert; at an eight hours' drive from Tropass.
+He hired a speeder and set course to the federal prison, which was situated in the middle of the Wegoyy desert at an eight hours' ride from Tropass.
 At his arrival at the prison building the duty officer brought him to the office of commander Dendicott.

 Dendicott made a gesture to the seat in front of his desk.